Shelby Corcoran: Storylines

 Shelby Corcoran is introduced in the fourteenth episode of the series as the coach of Vocal Adrenaline, a rival show choir to New Directions, the show's primary musical group.
-New Directions' director, Will (Matthew Morrison), on a visit to Carmel High School, meets Shelby and they end up at his apartment making out, but Will is unable to continue and tells her about his relationship problems.
+New Directions' director, Will (Matthew Morrison), on a visit to Carmel High School, meets Shelby.
+Shelby flirts with Will and then seduces him, and they end up at his apartment making out, but Will is unable to continue and tells her about his relationship problems.
 Shelby suggests that as Will had been with Terri (Jessalyn Gilsig) since he was fifteen and has immediately moved on to a new relationship, he ought to take some time out for himself.
 She later observes as New Directions' star singer, Rachel Berry (Lea Michele), and Vocal Adrenaline's Jesse St. James (Jonathan Groff) kiss, and exchanges knowing looks with Jesse.
 In "Dream On", Rachel confides in Jesse of her lifelong dream to discover the identity of her mother.
 While they are searching through boxes of records from her basement, Jesse takes a cassette tape from his jacket and pretends that it came from the box.
 The tape is labeled as a message from mother to daughter.
 Rachel refuses to listen to the tape, stating that she is not ready.
 Jesse later meets with Shelby, who reveals that she is Rachel's biological mother and surrogate, but a contractual agreement with Rachel's two fathers prevents her from meeting with Rachel until she is 18.
 She implores Jesse to convince Rachel to listen to the tape.
 Back at Rachel's house, Jesse starts the tape playing as Rachel enters her bedroom, then leaves her to listen to it.
 On the tape, Shelby sings "I Dreamed a Dream", leading to a duet with Rachel in a dream sequence, ending with Rachel back in her room in tears.